LearnWeb3DAO/Whitelist-Dapp/README.md

     });
   ```

-- Now create a `.env` file in the `hardhat-tutorial` folder and add the following lines, use the instructions in the comments to get your Alchemy API Key URL and RINKEBY Private Key.
+- Now create a `.env` file in the `hardhat-tutorial` folder and add the following lines, use the instructions in the comments to get your Quicknode API Key URL and RINKEBY Private Key.
 Make sure that the account from which you get your rinkeby private key is funded with Rinkeby Ether.

   ```